THE BEST ROAD CYCLING SHOES IN 2024

 Going below the surface and actually putting my feet into and riding the new Shimano S-Phyre RC903, I immediately noticed two changes that make them as good as any road cycling shoes we’ve tested and better than most for both fast, hard group rides and races and long days of endurance riding.

 I previously rated the RC902 model equal to the best road cycling shoes for their overall performance.
-But while their snug fit and stiff outsole seemed to transfer your leg power to the pedals as efficiently as any shoe we’ve worn, my fellow tester Nate and I found them less comfortable than other shoes on 3+ hour rides.
+But while their snug fit and stiff outsole seemed to transfer your legs’ power to the pedals as efficiently as any shoes we’ve worn, my fellow tester Nate and I found them less comfortable than other shoes on 3+ hour rides.

 The Shimano S-Phyre RC903 changes that.
-They have more room both above and to the sides of your toes than the earlier model while still giving you a glove-like fit with no pressure points from the forefoot back.
-This makes them as comfortable as any shoes I’ve reviewed on 3+ hour rides.
+It has more room both above and to the sides of your toes than the earlier model while still giving you a glove-like fit with no pressure points from the forefoot back.
+This makes it as comfortable as any shoes I’ve reviewed on 3+ hour rides.

 The second consequential below-the-surface change comes at the back of the shoes.
 On my feet, the RC903 feels more tailored to the shape of my heels from the middle – or just above where the heel’s width begins to decrease – to the top than the prior model.
 The lower heel cup volume had always been comfortably snug, and that seems unchanged in this latest model.